Remember Dolores O'Riordan with Her Greatest Musical Moments in The Cranberries

-The sudden death of Dolores O’Riordan, beloved and immensely talented frontwoman of The Cranberries, has rocked the music world.
+The sudden death of Dolores O’Riordan, beloved and immensely talented frontwoman of The Cranberries, rocked the music world earlier this year.
 The Irish band was one of the most popular rock acts of its time, selling more than 40 million records worldwide, with several albums netting platinum certifications in the U.S.

 To pay tribute to the legendary band, we’ve rounded up the five essential songs that any Cranberries fan should be listening to right now.
 Check them out below, and watch the videos.